URCF/urcf_workshops/python_programming/04-numpy.md

 598,369,312,367,835,2726,5689,6990,5985,5309,4603,4884,5104,5178,5501,5713,6292,6057,4907,3503,3037,2822,1992,1166
 ```

-Each number represents the number of vehicles that passed during that hour.

-For example, the first value, `1564`, means that 1564 vehicles passed from midnight to 1 AM on the first day.
+The first value, `1564`, means that 1564 vehicles passed from midnight to 1 AM on the first day.
 The next value, `795`, means that 795 vehicles passed from 1 AM to 2 AM on the first day, etc.

 ## Loading data into Python